Google Cloud Load Balancers

 You need to configure a firewall rule to allow to allow communication between the Load Balancer and the pods in the cluster:

-gcloud compute firewall-rules create my-gloo-edge-nlb-fw-allow-health-check-and-proxy \
+gcloud compute firewall-rules create my-gloo-gateway-nlb-fw-allow-health-check-and-proxy \

 --action=allow \